 Heraclitus had a dim view of humanity, stating that most people choose to remain ignorant.
 Do you agree?
-Please leave your comment below.
-Also, please check out the featured books below.
+Please leave your comment below and don’t forget to subscribe.
 Thank You.

 - Brann, Eva, The Logos of Heraclitus, pp. 10-13, Paul Day Books, Philadelphia, Pennsylvania, 201; Online Etymology Dictionary, https://www.etymonline.com/word/logos